The Human Rights Code protects people from retaliation for being involved in a complaint. It protects people because they:

 For example, did the respondent evict, discharge, suspend, expel, intimidate, coerce, penalize, or deny a right or benefit?

-- The respondent intended, or it is reasonable to perceive that the respondent’s conduct was intended, to retaliate for the complainant’s involvement in the previous complaint or possible complaint.
+- There is a sufficient connection between the respondent's conduct and the complainant’s involvement in a complaint or possible complaint.

 A person may think that they have been retaliated against, but a complaint must set out facts showing that the conduct could be retaliation.